matheuslaidler/matheuslaidler.github.io/README.md

 The base theme used is officially *Chirpy* and I leave all credits to those involved here.
 However, I needed to make some modifications to suit my tastes and support my global menu.
 Yes, I will have other pages in other repositories like a large site that would not be limited to just the blog post.

-Some new 'features' were also implemented by me, such as, for example, compatibility with an internal video and change of light/dark theme on mobile.
+Some new 'features' were also implemented by me, such as, for example, compatibility with an internal video and change of light/dark theme on mobile through my global menu.
-Through my global menu we now have the theme change so that, those who use mobile will have the possibility to use the light theme as well.

 # Criador/Creator & Licença/License
   - Matheus laidler